Oclemy/nuxtjs.org/content/en/guides/internals-glossary/context.md

----
-title: 'The Context'
-description: The `context` provides additional objects/params from Nuxt not traditionally available to Vue components.
-The `context` is available in special nuxt lifecycle areas like `asyncData`, `plugins`, `middlewares`, `modules`, and `store/nuxtServerInit`.
-menu: The Context
-category: internals-glossary
-position: 1
----

 The `context` provides additional objects/params from Nuxt to Vue components and is available in special nuxt lifecycle areas like [`asyncData`](/docs/2.x/features/data-fetching#async-data), [`fetch`](/docs/2.x/features/data-fetching), [`plugins`](/docs/2.x/directory-structure/plugins), [`middleware`](/docs/2.x/directory-structure/middleware#router-middleware) and [`nuxtServerInit`](/docs/2.x/directory-structure/store#the-nuxtserverinit-action).

 > _Note: "The Context" we refer to here is not to be confused with the `context` object available in [`Vuex Actions`](https://vuex.vuejs.org/guide/actions.html).
 The two are unrelated._